Jaurasi: Education and healthcare

-Aadarsh Inter Collage, in Jaurasi town, was established in 1948, and is among the oldest schools in Uttarakhand.
+Aadarsh Inter College, in Jaurasi town, was established in 1948, and is among the oldest schools in Uttarakhand.
 There are currently around 465 students at the school.

 Landmarks

 Jaurasi Bhagwati Mandir- Bhagwati Temple is in the middle of Jaurasi, and according to traditional legend was constructed by Om Baba (also known as Omi Baba).
 The statue of Bhagwati Mata was erected around the same time by Shri Daulat Singh Ji, the King of Gwalbina.
 Jaurasi Mela is also organized on the Navami in the month of Chaitra every year.

 Bhairav Mandir, located 1.5 kilometers from Jaurasi.
 There is also a rest house, occupied by the British.
 The forest department has its office here, the only one in the Salt and Dwarahaat areas, and has converted the dak bungalow into a guest house.

 Asurgarhi Mandir - The peak of 7,000 feet is the highest mountain in the Jaurasi region.
 Nadeena (Gewar), Manila (Chaukot), Dudhatoli, Bugyal, Brahmdhungi and the Himalayas can be viewed from this point.
 The local people established a temple to Asur Mata, now changed Asurgarhi temple.
 The Jaurasi region is planning to set up the Asurgarhi Drinking Water Scheme from the Ramganga to this place.

 Fort of Kathuria king, Lakhanpur - Situated on the hill above the village of Udlikhan of Lakhanpur Kot in Jaurasi range, this site used to be a fort of the rulers of Pali.
 It was also known as Asan-Basan singhasan at that time.
 It was the kingdom of Katyuri king Asanti Basanti.
 There was once a market called Kalirau-Haat near Lakhanpur, but now it is just a village.
 The fort of Lakhanpur has turned to ruin, and the structures have been buried by road construction.
 There are many ruins of palaces and forts near the hill.
 King Veeram Dev was the last ruler.
 200 metres above this fort, above the Haat village, Veeram Dev's Naala still remains and is often filled with water.
 At that time drinking water was supplied from these nullas.
 In the fort are the temple of Nursing Bhagwan, nine lakh Katyuri temples, Saraswati temple, Gayatri temple, Sheshawatar temple, Hanuman temple, Lakshman temple, 108 Shivling and others.
 Apart from this, there is a huge bell, yog sadhana room, katuri hammock and paradise ladder.
 A tunnel was constructed for the bathing of the queens, the remains of which still exist.

 Mrityunjay Mahadev Mandir: This mythological temple is situated on the border of Gwalbina and Kafaltana Gram Sabha.
 During excavation by locals, ancient rare sculptures and shivling were discovered here, following which the Shivalaya was established by residents of both the Gram Sabha.
 Due to a lack of road access, information about this temple is limited to local residents.